 Of First and Second Loves

-‘I got into poetry around the age of fourteen,’ Arlo explains that she spent the past few years writing and practicing on daily basis to get to where she is now.
-‘I am glad that I wrote so much because, of course, in the beginning the stuff is not very good but it got me to where I am right bow.
+‘I got into poetry around the age of fourteen,’ Arlo explains that she spent the past few years writing and practicing on a daily basis to get to where she is now.
+‘I am glad that I wrote so much because, of course, in the beginning the staff is not very good, but it got me to where I am right bow.
 It is nice to see the progress.’
-But yes, even Arlo Parks has a drawler full of cringy old poems written when she was in her early teens and hopelessly in love with someone.
+But yes, even Arlo Parks has a drawer full of cringy old poems written when she was in her early teens and hopelessly in love with someone.

 ‘Poetry was my first love.
 Music was my second.’